Our ebikes are designed to give a rider the power they need to ride in many environments and at varying speeds.

 Click on a heading below to learn more about the motors our ebikes use.

-Power OutputAll of our ebikes sold in the US have a 750W motor and can provide power on demand.
+Power OutputAll of our ebikes sold in the US have a powerful motor and can provide power on demand.
 The LCD display shows the current power output by the motor.

-Riders can use motor power in two ways: by pedaling with pedal assist level 1-5 selected, or by using the throttle.
+Riders can use motor power in two ways: by pedaling with pedal assist level 1-5 selected (0-4 on models with an LED display), or by using the throttle.

 The geared motor provides about double the low-end torque compared to a direct drive motor, which is great for starting quickly and for powering up hills.
 Combined with the fat tires that come with the geared motored bikes, the bikes are powerful, sporty bikes that can handle riding off-road and through the urban jungle.